Media Lens: Reception

 On 2 December 2007, Edwards and Cromwell were awarded the Gandhi International Peace Award.
 The award was presented by Denis Halliday, the former United Nations Humanitarian Co-ordinator in Iraq, and himself a recipient of the award in 2003.

 Oliver Boyd-Barrett, an academic specialising in Communications Studies, said in 2010 that Media Lens possess a "relentless commitment" to assessing the media "on criteria of rationality and humanity, for what they write and fail to write, and doing so in a tone that is determinedly polite and respectful, even when the content is highly critical".

 In February 2011, John Rentoul wrote about his interactions with what he called Media Lens "adherents".
 He said an email exchange,"may continue until journalist is too busy to reply or until the snarl of Chomskian-Pilgerism is unwittingly betrayed and journalist realises he or she has not been engaging with a reasonable person.
 At this point, Media Lens adherent then posts the email chain on the sect's website, without notice or permission [beginning a thread].
 This is supposed to embarrass the apologist for the corporate media/torture/Tony Blair and expose him to ridicule by other sect members".

 In January 2012, The Guardian's Michael White, accused Media Lens of suggesting the newspaper's two most left-wing writers, Milne and George Monbiot "trim their sails and pull their punches to accommodate their paymasters".
 He added: "Media Lens doesn't do subtle.
 Nor do its more acceptable heroes, such as John Pilger or [The Independent's] Robert Fisk".
-Media Lens responded that corporate journalists did more that merely “trim sails”.
+Media Lens responded that corporate journalists did more than merely “trim sails”.
 There were “whole areas of thought and discussion are demonstrably off the agenda” and “the corporate nature of the mass media tends to produce performance that defends and furthers the goals of the corporate system”.
 In May 2016, White wrote that their work suggests "their own editing priorities may be as partisan and un-self-aware as the corporates they so severely condemn".

 In February 2012, the philosopher Rupert Read criticised Media Lens' use of Michel Chossudovsky and articles by Robert Dreyfuss and Aisling Byrne as sources for the situation in Syria.